samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 ### Refresh a token

-If an application obtains an access token using the [Authorization Code method](#authorization-code-method) or the [Implicit Method](#implicit-method), it can refresh the token after the token expires.
+If an application obtains an access token using the [Authorization Code method](#authorization-code-method) or the [Implicit Method](#implicit-method), it can refresh the token up to 14 days after the token has expired.

+After 14 days, the original access token cannot be refreshed anymore and the application must get a new access token. {.info}

 #### Authorization Code method